Configuring encryption for Data Hub's EBS volumes on AWS

-Configure encryption for Amazon Elastic Block Store (EBS) volumes used by the cluster's VM instances to store data.
+You can configure encryption for Amazon Elastic Block Store (EBS) volumes used by the Data Hub cluster's VM instances to store data.

-Once the encryption is configured for a given host group, it is automatically applied to any new devices added as a result of cluster scaling.
+Encryption is configured for block devices and root devices.
+When encryption is configured for a given cluster, it is automatically applied to all the disk devices of any new VM instances added as a result of cluster scaling or repair.